 - Delete media and uninstall unneeded apps: Delete heavy media files saved to phone / internal storage or move them to external SD card.
 Also uninstall all unneeded apps under Settings > Apps

 - Factory Reset: First, backup your important stuff.
 Go to Settings > Accounts and delete your Google account to avoid Factory Reset Protection (FRP) .
 Go to Settings > Backup & reset to wipe the phone or boot into recovery mode and do a factory reset

 Slight lagging is something to expect with use but its particularly terrible on low RAM phones.
 This could result in frequent restarts or unfortunately **** has stopped errors.

 Why is my Itel phone lagging / hanging seriously?

-Well, first off, Itel isn’t exactly notorious for being generous with RAM on their models.
-Apart from the Itel S11 Plus , Itel Wish A41 Plus , Itel S41, and maybe a model or two I forgot to mention (which I kind of doubt), Itel phones traditionally feature either 512 MB or 1GB of RAM.
+Well, first off, Itel wasn’t exactly notorious for being generous with RAM on their entry level models (newer models are better).
+Apart from the Itel S11 Plus , Itel Wish A41 Plus , Itel S41, and maybe a model or two I forgot to mention (which I kind of doubt), Itel phones traditionally featured either 512 MB or 1GB of RAM.
 Now, the problem isn’t only the low RAM but also the system apps (Bloatware) which the phone is bombarded with from factory.

 - Create a ROM Zero: To create a stock flashable zip (ROM Zero), all you need is a custom recovery, stock boot.img and system.img .
 If you have the Mediatek firmware then you’ll find boot and system in the zip or rar file.
 For Spreadtrum pac files, you can extract the content of the pac file using Research or Upgrade Download tool.